gnolang/gno/README.md

 FLAGS
-  -from-block 1                   the starting block number for the backup (inclusive) -output-path ./backup.jsonl     the output path for the JSONL chain data -overwrite=false                flag indicating if the output file should be overwritten during backup -remote http://127.0.0.1:26657  the JSON-RPC URL of the chain to be backed up
+  -from-block 1                   the starting block number for the backup (inclusive) -legacy=false                   flag indicating if the legacy output format should be used (tx-per-line) -output-path ./backup.jsonl     the output path for the JSONL chain data -overwrite=false                flag indicating if the output file should be overwritten during backup -remote http://127.0.0.1:26657  the JSON-RPC URL of the chain to be backed up